intuit/katlas/docs/rest-apis.md

 `Request HTTP Method`| GET
 `Request Path` | /v1/query
 `Request Header Params`| Header above
-`Request Query Params` | The key=value pairs to be matched, using `print` to specify which fields to be returned, seprated by comma
+`Request Query Params` | The key=value pairs to be matched, using `print` to specify which fields to be returned, separated by comma
 `Request Body` | N/A
 `Response` | Response code <br/> Entity type and unified ID with specified fields (return all fields by default).
 Or error message if any